astronomer/docs/learn/airflow-kafka.md

 :::info

-To connect a [local Kafka cluster](https://kafka.apache.org/documentation/#quickstart) to an Airflow instance running in Docker, set the following properties in your Kafka cluster's `server.properties` file before starting your Kafka cluster:
+To connect a [local Kafka cluster](https://kafka.apache.org/documentation/#quickstart) to an Apache Airflow® instance running in Docker, set the following properties in your Kafka cluster's `server.properties` file before starting your Kafka cluster:

 ```text
 listeners=PLAINTEXT://:9092,DOCKER_HACK://:19092